deep-thought-labs/drive-docs/content/en/drive/troubleshooting/permission-issues.md

    - This is more secure and permanent

 **Current limitation:** If you don't have write permissions AND don't have sudo, the script cannot configure permissions automatically.

-## Work in Progress

-We are actively working on improving automatic permission handling so that Drive works correctly **regardless of which user you are using** on the host system.
-This includes:

-- Improvements to the `drive.sh` script to detect and resolve permission problems more robustly
-- Post-configuration verifications to ensure permissions were applied correctly
-- Clearer informative messages when there are permission problems
-- Possible changes to Docker Compose configuration to support different UIDs

 For more technical details on how the permission system currently works, see the [Permission Handling technical documentation]({{< relref "../services/technical/permission-handling" >}}).